By Ann Carper

 If trash and recycling are collected in your alley, bring your trash and recycling bins to the front of your property until the alley is completed.
 If your bins are too cumbersome, use thick trash bags.
 Sonya Chance, DPW’s lead solid waste inspector for Burleith, attended the June ANC meeting and is aware of this activity.

-Amanda Zander and Lilia Ledezma, who handle DC Water’s outreach for green infrastructure construction, will staff a table at the Burleith picnic on Saturday, June 16.
-Be sure to stop by if you have any questions about what’s planned for Burleith, or contact Ms. Zander at (202) 787-4142 or email@example.com.
+Amanda Zander and Lilia Ledezma, who handle DC Water’s outreach for green infrastructure construction, staffed a table at the Burleith picnic on Saturday, June 16, and answered questions about what’s planned for Burleith.
+For more information, contact Ms. Zander at (202) 787-4142 or email@example.com.